I am George Karandeinos and I know I cannot predict the future, so I have settled for creating it.

 With Clarity Of Intent, I blend the structure and analytical skills of a business architect, my innate curiosity, humor and coaching skills for a no-nonsense approach that helps my clients and their organizations to transform and grow by identifying their blind spots and by focusing their efforts on the areas that matter most.

-Besides being a freelance coach, I am the principal business architect for product development in Vanderlande Industries (a Toyota Industries Corporation company) and member of its coaches network.
+Besides being a freelance coach, I am the principal business architect for product development in Vanderlande Industries and member of its coaches network.

 For almost two decades, I worked mainly in the corporate world where I reached senior roles in companies ranging from twenty to several thousand employees.